kein-1/UniShop/README.md

 # UniShop

-E-commerce Shopping App built using React, Node.js, PostgreSQL, and Express.
-Styled using TailwindCSS
+E-commerce Shopping App built using React, Node.js, PostgreSQL,Express, TailwindCSS, and Stripe API.

+### Features
+- Fully styled landing page with functional Navbar
+- Products are displayed in a grid.
+Users can click each product card for a description of the product
+- Users can add or remove items from their cart.
+Price and quantity are updated accordingly
+- Users can checkout once they are done
+- Users can login and register
+- If logged in, users have a personalized page with their info and orders

 ### What I learned building this